mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 Like [last week](ironman2022-33weeksout?tue), from _Harbour Road_ the pace slowly crept up through to the _Selkirk Trestle_ and from there, the pace built again.
 <!---->
 A cyclist commented, "you guys are fast!" as she looked for room to pass the group.
-Another cyclist up the road was the last person I past before breaking into a 60m stride to finish at _Kelvin Road_ and an even 9 km for the day.
+Another cyclist up the road was the last person I passed before breaking into a 60m stride to finish at _Kelvin Road_ and an even 9 km for the day.

 ### Kilometre Splits
 ![Run Paces](/assets/jpg/run-20220118.jpeg?v2)